bambuser/bambuser-commerce-sdk-android/README.md

 * OrganizationServer.EU

 ## Create a new view to show a live show
-You need to use the composable function `LiveView` This function would require two mandatory parameters:
+You need to use the SDK instance to create a new Live view `sdkInstance.GetLiveView` This function would require two mandatory parameters:
 1. `videoConfiguration` - This is the configuration for the video player.
 2. `videoPlayerDelegate` - This is the delegate to receive events and errors.

 And some optional parameters:
-3. `modifier` - This is the modifier to apply to the view.
+1`modifier` - This is the modifier to apply to the view.
-4. `playerId` - This a unique identifier for the player.
+2`playerId` - This a unique identifier for the player.

 For `videoConfiguration` you need to Initialize a `BambuserVideoConfiguration` object.
 `BambuserVideoConfiguration` takes three mandatory parameters: